Large sample scaling analysis of the Zig-Zag algorithm for Bayesian inference: Zig-Zag process for parametric Bayesian inference with i.i.d. observations

+The Zig-Zag process with switching rates $(\lambda^n_i)_{i=1}^d$ given by \eqref{eq:rates} has an invariant distribution whose marginal distribution on $\mathbb{R}^d$ is equivalent to $\pi^{(n)}$ \citep{bierkens2019}.
 The switching rates for which $\gamma^n \equiv 0$ in \eqref{eq:rates} are called {\it canonical switching rates} and the corresponding Zig-Zag process the {\it canonical Zig-Zag process}.
 We will denote the canonical rates by $\lambda^n_{\text{can}, i}$.
-The function $\gamma^n$ itself is called the {\it excess switching rate.}
+The function $\gamma^n$ itself will be called the {\it excess switching rate.}